effektif/user-docs/docs/cases.rst

 and click the delete icon on the far right to remove a column.
 You can also use the text box to edit the column’s heading.

-Below the list of columns, is a menu for selecting additional column to add to the table.
+Below the list of columns, you’ll find a menu for selecting additional column to add to the table.

 .. figure:: /_static/images/cases/configure-columns-add.png

    Adding a column to the table

-The menu lists all of the workflow variables that are not currently included in the table.
+The menu lists all of the workflow variables that the table does not currently include.
-In this example, the *Interviewer* variable is a *User*, which means that additional fields are available for the user’s email address, first name, ID and last name.
+In this example, the *Interviewer* variable has the type *User*, which means that you can access additional fields for the user’s email address, first name, ID and last name.

 Creating a case